BrandenSoropia/dodo-getaways-backend/README.md

 ## Get To Know the Database

 This project uses MongoDB.
-When doing dev work, the database should use the `testing` db (it will create this DB if it doesn't exist locally).
-This will be controlled by environment variables!
+When doing dev work, the database will use the `test` db (it will create this DB if it doesn't exist locally).
+This will be controlled by environment variables (eventually).

 There are some visual aids for the collections used.
 [You can find it here.](https://drive.google.com/drive/folders/17OerHsTk5D87UnQnGuKNVG_cr7yDg8v8?usp=sharing)

+You can load mock data by running `make load_mock_data`.
+It'll create 2 collections, `islands` and `owners`, each with a few documents.